goldipl/my_page/README.md

-*O mnie* | About me | Hmm... it's just info about me *Portfolio* | Portfolio | There you can find my projects and my workspace *Blog* | Blog | Some information about my progress in the IT world
+*O mnie* | About me | Hmm... it's just info about me *Portfolio* | Portfolio | There you can find my projects and my workspace *Blog* | Blog | Some information about my progress in the IT world *Kontakt* | Contact | There you can find my social media pages and e-mail if you want to contact me

 ## Technologies
 Project is created with: